How High Do Planes Fly?

 How high do small planes fly?

-Most light private aircraft normally fly between 2,000 feet and 6,000 feet although they would often be capable of climbing higher to altitudes of 14,000-15,000 feet.
+Most light private aircraft fly between 2,000 and 6,000 feet, although they can often climb to altitudes of 14,000-15,000 feet.
 For example, the popular Cessna 172 has a maximum ceiling (altitude) of 13,5000 feet.

 How high do light aircraft fly?